 Understanding rising interest rates

 For the past several years, Australia has experienced a borrowing environment like never before.
-Rates hit all-time lows, and only recently started to lift as a result of a stronger economic recovery from the Covid-fueled recession.
-The rate rises we’re seeing in 2022 are reflective of a sharp increase in CPI (Consumer Price Index) and core inflation.
+Rates hit all-time lows, and only recently started to lift as a result of a stronger economic recovery from the Covid-fuelled recession.
+The rate rises we’re seeing in 2023 are reflective of a sharp increase in CPI (Consumer Price Index) and core inflation.
 This has prompted a response that attempts to stabilise an otherwise booming economy.

 Establishing which home loan is right for you depends on several factors.
 These include your personal financial situation, your future goals and plans, and the balance of your home loan.